linedotpaul/dbautobackup/README.md

 ## Database User and Password

 These are stored in the .sqlcnf file to prevent the details being sent over the CLI.
+Edit .sqlcnf to configure the following:

+* your_database_user - the user who has dump access to all your listed databases on db_names
+* your_database_password - the database (user) password

 __SECURITY NOTE__: .sqlcnf needs to be uploaded with very restricted file permissions on your server so that no-one else can access it.
 I suggest 6-0-0 or equivalent.